 Is it illegal to wash my eggs before sale?

-With the exception of Grade A hen eggs, washing of eggs is permitted under food law.
+With the exception of Class A hen eggs, washing of eggs is permitted under food law.

-The egg marketing rules stipulate that grade A hen eggs may not be washed.
-Only grade B hen eggs may be washed and these cannot be sold at retail, but to other food businesses where they will be processed.
+The egg marketing rules stipulate that Class A hen eggs may not be washed.
+Only Class B hen eggs may be washed and these cannot be sold at retail, but to other food businesses where they will be processed.
 The marketing rules only apply to hen eggs.

 Is washing of eggs recommended?